Oil Prices Recover After U.S. Stockpiles Data

 ADVERTISEMENT

+Refiners processed nearly 17.3 million barrels of oil a day last week -- the highest ever in EIA data.
+Refinery utilization of 94.1% was the highest level for this time of year since April 2001.

-But that sent millions of barrels of gasoline and diesel into storage as fuelmakers churned out more than consumers could use.
+But their fuel output overwhelmed demand, sending millions of barrels of gasoline and diesel into storage tanks.
 Gasoline stockpiles grew by 3.4 million barrels last week.
 Diesel stockpiles also increased unexpectedly, rising by 2.7 million barrels.

-In total, stocks of oil and fuel rose by 6.6 million barrels.
+"As the crude surplus has been narrowing this month, the gasoline supply overhang has been stretching," Jim Ritterbusch, president of Ritterbusch & Associates, wrote in a client note.

-Mr. Waggoner said positive economic data and a stock market rally have bolstered confidence that the U.S. economy is strong enough that drivers will take to the roads this summer and soak up the extra gasoline.
+Mark Waggoner, president of Excel Futures, said he is optimistic that positive economic data and a stock market rally indicate that the U.S. economy is strong enough that drivers will take to the roads this summer and soak up the extra gasoline.

 But some analysts are less confident.

-"The OPEC-led cuts were supposed to usher in an accelerated drawdown in U.S. inventories," he said.
+"The OPEC-led cuts were supposed to usher in an accelerated drawdown in U.S. inventories," Mr. Kettenmann said.
 "It's a waiting game.
 I'm not willing to wait around."

 Neanda Salvaterra and Jenny W. Hsu contributed to this article.